Wavyness/sphinx/README.md

 ![Header](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/html_file_layout.png)
 ![New-Cov](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/coverage_new_test_extensionerror.png)

+Explanation:
+the code coverage of the second function was also improved by 100%

+the way the second function was improved was almost the same as the first one. there was again no test file testing the function so a new test file was created to make sure the function was called and tested based on the branch test performed.

 ### Overall

 <Provide a screenshot of the old coverage results by running an existing tool (the same as you already showed above)>